astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 What are we to make of the second solution?
 The diagram in {numref}`thingravlens` only shows one solution, so what happened to the other?
-It is also possible for light rays passing below the lens to be bent up to reach the observer, so a more complete version of {numref}`thingravlens` would also include a second path below the lens that bends up.
+It is also possible for light rays passing below the lens to be bent *up* to reach the observer (reflect the figure around the horizontal axis), so a more complete version of {numref}`thingravlens` would also include a second path below the lens that bends up.
 This second solution can also be seen in the photograph in {numref}`glasslens` as the ring of light below the center of the glass.
-For stars lensed by the Sun, the second solution is blocked by the disc of the Sun, and therefore does not play a role in {numref}`Edd19`.
+For stars lensed by the Sun, the second solution is blocked by the disc of the Sun (the minus sign makes the angle smaller), and therefore does not play a role in {numref}`Edd19`.

 A solution of particular intrest is when the source, lens, and observer all lie on a single line.
 Then $\beta = 0$ and $\theta =